 Difficulty & terrain

 This is a demanding but rewarding trek (read more about difficulty grades).
-It is appropriate for walkers that are physically active and have some experience in trekking in mountainous terrain with a backpack.
+It is appropriate for physically active walkers with some experience in trekking in mountainous terrain with a backpack.
 Children under 7 years are not allowed on this tour.
 The tour is not suitable for solo walkers.
 The walks are 6 – 7 hours per day.
 The trail is well marked, so the navigation is easy.
 The main difficulty is crossing rivers.
 You will get some advice about this in the roadbook.

 When to go